There are a few details and steps to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11.

 JENKINS_HOME and testing the upgrade with the backup before performing the upgrade on your production instance.

-If you need to upgrade Jenkins as well as the JVM, we recommand that you:
+If you need to upgrade Jenkins as well as the JVM, we recommend that you:

 Upgrade Jenkins to version

 How you upgrade Jenkins depends on how you installed Jenkins in the first place.